 The borrower also has to fall under specific guidelines when it comes to the amount of outstanding debt and the amount of income they earn, known as the debt-to-income ratio.
 The debt-to-income ratio requirements vary according to the borrower's credit score and the loan to value.

-It is all about risk, so the higher the borrower's credit score is and the lower the loan to value is, the higher the debt to income ratio can be for the borrower.
+It is all about risk, so the higher the borrower's credit score is and the lower the loan to value is, the higher the debt to income ratio can be for the borrower, according to current Fannie Mae guidelines.
 Generally, debt to income ratios have to run between 36 and 45 percent, which means the borrower's total amount of debt cannot exceed 36 to 45 percent of the borrower's income.

 Meeting Fannie Mae guidelines can help individuals realize the dream of homeownership, but homeownership also helps to build communities up economically--making it a win-win situation for everyone involved.